HomeLatest NewsGovernanceUS Prez Biden looks to mend sagging ties with France, meet Macron in Oct

 Preferred Source of Google

-According to the White House, the two leaders “discussed efforts to enable a stronger and more capable European defence while ensuring complementarity with NATO.”
+According to the White House, the two leaders “discussed efforts to enable a stronger and more capable European while ensuring complementarity with NATO.”

 Advertisement